day8/re-frame/examples/todomvc/README.md

    lein do clean, figwheel
    ```

-5. Run
-   You'll have to wait for step 4 to do its compile, and then:
+5. You'll have to wait for step 4 to do its compile, and then:
    ```
    open http://localhost:3450
    ```